Beer in Belgium: History

+During the reign of Joseph II, Holy Roman Emperor—and later under Napoleon—most abbeys and nunneries were abolished, and the brewing cauldrons disappeared.
+Now one can only find authentic brewing monks within the Trappist orders, of which six are found in Belgium.
+In contrast to abbey beers, Trappist beers are only brewed within the walls of the abbey.

 Monasteries played only a small role in beer production and mostly brewed for their own consumption and that of their guests.
 Monastic brewing would only receive some renown from the late 19th century onwards, when the Trappists of Chimay produced a brown beer that was commercially available.

 In 1885, a change in legislation made brewing of German-style bottom-fermenting beers viable in Belgium, and it was only from then that large industrial-scale brewing in Belgium took off.
 During the 20th century the number of breweries in Belgium declined from 3223 breweries in 1900 to only 106 breweries in 1993.
 Yet, a number of traditional beer styles, such as white beer, lambic and Flemish old brown were preserved, while new local, top-fermented styles developed, such as spéciale belge, abbey beer and Belgian strong ale.
 In 1988, the country's two biggest breweries, Artois and Piedboeuf, formally merged to become Interbrew, then the world's 18th biggest brewer, which was to merge with AmBev in 2004 to become today's AB InBev, the biggest beer producing company in the world.

+Culture

+A Belgian shop with 250 different kinds of beer.

+Flemish Minister Joke Schauvliege added Belgian beer culture to the Flemish Heritage Inventory.
+On 30 November 2016, it was announced that Belgian beer culture had been added to the UNESCO Intangible Cultural Heritage Lists.